zepptron/rsync-backup/README.md

 parts of interest:

- `logfile` is where your logfile will be written.
+ `logfile` is where your logfile will be written to.

 ```returnvalue = os.system('rsync -auv --log-file=/var/log/cron_backup --delete /mnt/shari/ /mnt/backuphdd/')```
 Rsync specific. ```-auv```means: